The Levelwise Finite Generation of Free Tambara Functors: Extension to Non-Transitive Sets

 \subsection{A General Formula for the Box Product}

-Our goal for this section is to show that the levelwise grading and finite generation results can be extended to $\A[X]$ when $X$ is not transitive.
+Our goal for this section is to show that the levelwise grading and finite generation results can be extended to $\A[X]$ when $X$ is not transitive---in particular, that transitively finite groups are Tambara finite.
 We review the construction of the box product and its relation with Dress pairings.
 Let $G$ be a finite group.
 The category of finite $G$-sets is symmetric monoidal with respect to the product $A \times B$ of two $G$-sets---this induces a symmetric monoidal product on the categories $\bispan_G$ and $\bispan_G^+$.
 The \textit{box product} of two Mackey functors $M, N$ is defined to be the Day convolution of $M$ and $N$ with respect to this monoidal structure, i.e. $M \boxtimes N$ is the left Kan extension

 More concretely, there exist for any finite $G$-sets $X, Y$ maps

 natural in $X$ and $Y$, and moreover $M \boxtimes N$ is initial with respect to this property.
 The universal property of $M \boxtimes N$ can also be described using Dress pairings: